The Chemical Materials Design Research Area aims to:

 The CMD area capabilities focus on rapid discovery and testing of small molecules, inorganic materials, polymers, and biomaterials at TRLs 1-2, with strong links to the High Value Manufacturing (HMVC) and Centre for Process Innovation (CPI), Catapults, Knowledge Centre for Materials Chemistry (KCMC) and Organic Materials Innovation Centre (OMIC) to translate our knowledge to larger scales as well as to other national initiatives such as the Circular Economy Centres.

 Equipment & Facilities

 The Materials Innovation Factory (MIF) is an innovation village of expertise and knowledge.
 It draws together world-leading research and technologies and hte seamless integration of computations and experimental models.
 With £10 million worth of measuring and testing instrumentation including the Open Access Area which houses one of the highest-concentration of materials science automation robotics in the world.
-Furthermore our simple to use scientific data management system (ParaDIME) securely stores the data in a searchable environment; a key requirement for 21st century materials chemistry discovery.
+Furthermore our simple to use scientific data management system (ParaDIME) securely stores the data in a searchable environment; a key requirement for 21st century materials chemistry design.